10 Best Cities and Towns Near Acadia National Park

 The third-largest city in the state, Bangor is a gateway to the remote reaches of northern Maine, with a small international airport and access to Interstate 95.
 A bustling downtown district with boutiques, global cuisine, and a giant statue of Paul Bunyan gives way to parks and forests on the outskirts, in a region with a long legacy in timber.

-A wide selection of hotels in Bangor includes several national chains as well as smaller inns and lodges.
+There are a wide selection of hotels in Bangor, including several national chains as well as smaller inns and lodges.

 Where to Stay in Bangor